 There were times I felt selfish and ungrateful.
 The fact that I cried over what could be, while others in the neighbouring rooms cried over what was.
 In terms of chance, our situation had so much more, and yet that’s never how it feels at all.
 Because grief is not rational, and grief is not lenient.
 It hits you when it shouldn’t, and carries on when it needn’t: for weeks after, my lasting anxiety and panic attacks meant I woke up with dread, feeling as though I was back in that week and had to rush to the hospital and go through the same beds of needles to get through the day.
 Then I would realise she was beside me, or that I woke up because she was calling me on the phone.

 Sometimes there was relief, the most expected emotion, but sometimes the dread persisted, convincing me that the phone call was bad news, or that the worst had in fact happened all those weeks ago.
 I continued to prepare myself for the grief all over again.

 Yet, while that period sometimes still affects me, as grief naturally comes in bouts, I have gotten so much better at grounding myself when the panic starts.
 Through the process itself of grieving, I now accept reassurances more easily, and offer myself more freedom from the fear, because over time you learn how to.
 I handed myself compassion, and space to feel it, not fight it.
 I taught myself to take more time than others had needed, because it was what I needed.

 One of my favourite quotes summarises how I got through it, and continue to move past the hard moments:

 “Grieve.
 So that you can be free to feel something else.” – Nayyirah Waheed

 Where to get help

-If you have been bereaved, or experienced a loss, visit our Find Help: Grief and Loss guide with advice and places you can find help.
+If you have been bereaved, or experienced a loss, visit our guide to grief and loss for information, tips and suggestions on where to get help.